Gas bill and Electric bill affected by HVAC tax Credits

 HEAT PUMP TAX CREDIT EXAMPLE

-A qualifying heat pump installation that meets the minimum efficiency standards that costs $6,670 would earn the homeowner the maximum tax credit of $2,000, which is 30% of the project cost.
+A qualifying heat pump installation that meets the minimum efficiency standards that costs $10,900 would earn the homeowner the maximum tax credit of $2,000 which is 30% of the project cost.
+This tax credit caps at $2,000.

 Contact Us